jakobkmar/KSpigot/guide/docs/setup/entrypoint.md

 }
 ```

-??? info "Coming from spigot?"
+??? info "Coming from Paper or Spigot?"
     When using KSpigot **do not inherit from `JavaPlugin`**, inherit from `KSpigot` instead.

     Also, please note that: